feilipu/yaz180/yabios/implementation_notes.md

 CP/M drive files can be read and written using a host PC with any operating system, by using the [`cpmtools`](http://www.moria.de/~michael/cpmtools/) utilities, simply by inserting the IDE drive in a USB drive caddy.

-The CP/M TOOLS package v2.20 is available from debian Sid repository.
+The CP/M TOOLS package v2.20 is available from debian repositories.

 Check the disk image, `ls` a CP/M image, copy a file (in this case `bbcbasic.com`).